julesl23/s5.js/demos/media/README.md

 ## Troubleshooting

+### Module Not Found

+If you get "Cannot find module '@julesl23/s5js'":
+1. Install the package: `npm install @julesl23/s5js@beta`
+2. Ensure you're using Node.js 20 or higher: `node --version`

 ### WASM Module Not Loading

 If WASM fails to load:
-1. Check that WASM files exist in `src/media/wasm/`
-2. Ensure the project is built (`npm run build`)
+1. Ensure the package is installed correctly
-3. Check browser console for CORS issues if running HTML demo
+2. Check browser console for CORS issues if running HTML demo
+3. Verify WebAssembly is supported in your environment

 ### Image Processing Fails

 If images fail to process:
-1. Verify test fixtures exist in `test/fixtures/images/`
+1. Verify test fixtures exist in `../../test/fixtures/images/`
-2. Run `node test/fixtures/generate-test-images.mjs` to regenerate
+2. Run `node ../../test/fixtures/generate-test-images.mjs` to regenerate
-3. Check that MediaProcessor is initialized
+3. Check that MediaProcessor is initialized properly

 ### HTML Demo Not Working

 For the HTML demo:
-1. Serve from a local server to avoid CORS issues
+1. Serve from a local server to avoid CORS issues: `npx http-server . -p 8080`
-2. Ensure built files exist in `dist/` directory
-3. Check browser console for module loading errors
+2. Check browser console for module loading errors
+3. Ensure your browser supports ES modules and WebAssembly

 ## What These Demos Prove